waxbetty/Sushi-fork-1/readme.md

 - z-index
 - visibility

-Open `before.html` in Chrome and right click on "Matsu" to open the inspector.
+Open `before.html` in VSCode.
 This is often referred to as tag soup - it makes little sense to anyone looking at the code.
-Note the preponderance of visual markup code in the file.
-This is how html was written from the late 90's to about a decade ago.
-This is similar to how HTML emails are written today.
+Note the lack of semantics and the preponderance of visual markup code in the HTML.
+This is how HTML was written from the late 90's to about a decade ago and is similar to how HTML emails are written today.

 Open `index.html`.
-This is an html5 document that uses semantic HTML.
+This is an HTML5 document that uses semantic HTML.

+Open `index.html` in Chrome using Go Live.
 Note the defaults for margins and padding used to display the body and the unordered list (`<ul>`).

 Add a CSS declaration to `styles.css` as follows: